 This could be cultural or through experience.
 Our goats and sheep do not have horns.
 This is a point of safety.

-• Pygmy goats are small - ours are particularly small - around 40cm high when fully grown.
+Pygmy goats are small - ours are particularly small - around 40cm high when fully grown and do not have horns.

-• Our younger goats will sit on a lap happily whilst the older goats will stand quietly beside a chair to be stroked.
+Our younger goats will sit on a lap happily whilst the older goats will stand quietly beside a chair / person to be stroked.

-• For those not able to have our goats inside - we do offer an outside service where we can set up a secure area for them to play and be viewed for a few hours - they are hugely entertaining!
+For those not able to have our goats inside - we do offer an outside service where we can also set up a secure area for them to play and be viewed / interacted with.

 Get in touch to find out more...